-4.2 Starting Adoption Leave
+4.2 Adoption Leave

-If you have 26 weeks' continuous service with DSAT or if Applicable One or More Local Authorities at the time of the matching week (MW), you will be entitled to 26 weeks' ordinary adoption leave (OAL) and 26 weeks' additional adoption leave (AAL) making a total of 52 weeks.
-Additional adoption leave must be taken immediately following the period of adoption leave and will be unpaid on the expiry of any statutory adoption pay applicable.
+If you have 26 weeks' continuous service with DSAT at the time of the matching week (MW)5, you will be entitled to 26 weeks' ordinary adoption leave (OAL) and 26 weeks' additional adoption leave (AAL) making a total of 52 weeks.
+Additional adoption leave must be taken immediately following the period of adoption leave and will be unpaid on the expiry of any Statutory Adoption Pay applicable.